nikhitha2206/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe using pycharm module
+# Tic-Tac-Toe using pygame module
-install pycharm using pip install pycharm command in your cmd
+install pygame using pip install pygame command in your cmd